 - With workshop, panel, and tutorial sessions held on topics of interest to the Sections during several days of working sessions and networking. - Each Region prepares recommendations that are voted by all Sections Congress delegates.
-The top five are considered by MGA and IEEE for their plans. - Recent Sections Congress: - Sections Congress 2017 in Sydney, Australia, at the International Convention Centre, from 11 to 13 August 2017. - Sections Congress 2020 virtual - Next Sections Congress: Ottawa (Canada), August 2023 http://sections-congress.ieee.org/
+The top five are considered by MGA and IEEE for their plans. - Recent Sections Congress: - Sections Congress 2020 virtual - Sections Congress 2023 in Ottawa (Canada), August 2023 - Next Sections Congress: 2026 in Region 8 http://sections-congress.ieee.org/